Beginner Cat Photo Skills, Cat Portraiture Tips and Inspiration, Cat Reviews and News

 Read the Rules

-This is essential.
+This is very important.
 Some competitions demand a certain quality e.g. 72 dpi (low res) or 300 dpi (high res), or a certain size of a certain number of pixels.
-See what is needed and resize an image or adjust the resolution accordingly.
+Check what is needed and adjust your image accordingly.

 What Goes Into A Prize Winning Photo?